biojppm/cmany/README.rst

     build/linux-x86_64-gcc6.1-Debug
     build/linux-x86_64-gcc6.1-Release

 Features
 --------

-* Saves the tedious work of dealing with several build trees by hand.
+* Saves the tedious work of dealing with many build trees by hand.
 * Useful for build comparisons.
 * Avoids a full rebuild when the build type is changed.
 Although this feature already exists in multi-configuration cmake generators such as Visual Studio, it is missing from mono-configuration generators like Unix Makefiles.
 * ...
 TODO